openwisp/openwisp-controller/docs/developer/installation.rst

     docker-compose up -d redis postgres

-Setup and activate a virtual-environment. (we'll be using  `virtualenv <https://pypi.org/project/virtualenv/>`_)
+Setup and activate a virtual-environment
+(we'll be using  `virtualenv <https://pypi.org/project/virtualenv/>`_):

 .. code-block:: shell

     python -m virtualenv env
     source env/bin/activate

-Make sure that you are using pip version 20.2.4 before moving to the next step:
+Make sure that your base python packages are up to date before moving to the next step:

 .. code-block:: shell